PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

     XCTAssertNotNil(receivedError)
 }
 ```
-For more test cases and complete URLProtocolStub code, you can go to my GitHub gists to check them out.
+For a comprehensive list of test cases and the complete URLProtocolStub code, feel free to check out my GitHub gists.

 That's it!
 If you have any questions or recommendations, please leave a comment down below.
 See you at the top! 🧪